-Professor Joel A. Mintz, of Nova Southeastern University Law School has written an informative and important book: Enforcement at the EPA: High Stakes and Hard Choices.
+Emeritus Professor Joel A. Mintz of the Shepard Broad College of Law at Nova Southeastern University has written an informative and important book: Enforcement at the EPA: High Stakes and Hard Choices.

 This comprehensive, highly readable volume holds value for anyone concerned with environmental improvement in the United States, the evolving role of law enforcement, and 21st century public administration.